GENI-NSF/geni-tools/README-omni.txt

  - `--end-time <time>`: Request that new slivers expire at the given time.
    The aggregates may provision the resources, but not be able to grant the requested expiration time.
-   Note that per the AM API expiration times will be timezone aware.
+   Note that per the AM API, expiration times will be timezone aware.
    Unqualified times are assumed to be in UTC.
    Note that the expiration time cannot be past your slice expiration time (see `renewslice`).